AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`<param>`

   One per alias parameter.
-It has one mandatory attribute, :file:`name`, the name in :file:`%{name)` in the alias expansion text, and one optional attribute, :file:`environment`, indicating whether or not the default value must be read from the environment variables.
+It has one mandatory attribute, :file:`name`, the name in :file:`%{name)` in the alias expansion text, and two optional
+  attributes: :file:`environment`, indicating whether or not the default value must be read from the environment variables and :file:`description`, a string that is displayed when asking the parameter's value while expanding the alias.

 * :file:`<text>`